lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 Step 5.
 View the 2-D projection of the TNO's orbit to visualize its 3-D trajectory
 ==================================================================================

 5.1.
+The goal of Step 5 is to visualize the 3-D trajectory of the well-observed trans-Neptunian object, via viewing the projections of its helio- and topocentric distances as a function of time.
-Navigate again to the ADQL query interface.
+Navigate to the ADQL query interface.
-Execute the query below to extract the helio- and topocentric distances of the TNO - so you can visualize its trajectory/
+Execute the query below to extract the helio- and topocentric X, Y, and Z distances of the TNO - so you can visualize its trajectory.

 .. code-block:: SQL